Thyroid Trigger #1: The Immune System.

 When someone has depressed cortisol levels, lymphocytes circulate in excess and inflammation will be more prominent.
 High cortisol levels will also modulate the immune system, which is fine with an acute stress situation, but over a prolonged period of time can cause problems.
 So it is possible for stress to trigger an autoimmune response, as if someone has high or low cortisol levels then this can help set the stage for an autoimmune condition.

-If I suspect a problem related to estrogen dominance I will often run a test that will look at the ratio of 2-hydroxyestrone and 16-hydroxyestrone, as there is some evidence that higher levels of 16-hydroxyestrone may be related to an overactive immune system, although this is controversial.
+If I suspect a problem related to estrogen dominance, I will often run a test that will look at the ratio of 2-hydroxyestrone and 16-hydroxyestrone, as there is some evidence that higher levels of 16-hydroxyestrone may be related to an overactive immune system.

 With that being said, the liver is one of the most overworked organs in the body, and since we’re constantly being bombarded by toxins on a daily basis you do want to make sure your liver is functioning properly.
 It’s the actual toxins which can trigger an autoimmune response, and if there are problems with the detoxifying ability of the liver then these toxins will have a greater impact on the immune system.
 This is one of the reasons why I commonly recommend for my patients to go through a liver detoxification program.